honojs/hono/README.md

 app.fire()
 ```

 Hono[炎] - _**means flame🔥 in Japanese**_ - is small, simple, and ultrafast web flamework for a Service Workers API based serverless such as **Cloudflare Workers** and **Fastly Compute@Edge**.
 Hono does not depend on any npm packages.
-However, Hono has a router, context object, and middleware including the builtins.
-It's easy to make a web application.
+But, Hono has a router, context object, and middleware including the builtins.
+Easy to make a web application.

 ## Features